eclipse-vertx/vert.x/core_manual_js.md

     server.connectHandler(function(sock) {

-        sock.exceptionHandler(function() {
+        sock.exceptionHandler(function(ex) {
-            log.error('Oops.
-Something went wrong');
+            console.error('Oops.
+Something went wrong ' + ex.getMessage());
         });
     });

+### Event Bus Write Handler

+Every NetSocket automatically registers a handler on the event bus, and when any buffers are received in this handler, it writes them to itself.
+This enables you to write data to a NetSocket which is potentially in a completely different verticle or even in a different Vert.x instance by sending the buffer to the address of that handler.

+The address of the handler is given by the `writeHandlerID()` function.

+For example to write some data to the NetSocket from a completely different verticle you could do:

+    var writeHandlerID = ... // E.g. retrieve the ID from shared data

+    vertx.eventBus.send(writeHandlerID, buffer);

 ### Read and Write Streams

 NetSocket also can at as a `ReadStream` and a `WriteStream`.
 This allows flow control to occur on the connection and the connection data to be pumped to and from other object such as HTTP requests and responses, WebSockets and asynchronous files.

-This will be discussed in depth in the chapter on streams and pumps.
+This will be discussed in depth in the chapter on [streams and pumps](#flow-control).

 ## Scaling TCP Servers